 Watson is here.

-She slams the steel core of a stiletto firmly into the drywall and thinks that Sherlock can never call her heels “insensible” again.
+She slams the steel core of a stiletto firmly into the drywall and thinks that Sherlock can never call her heels “impractical” again.
 When she is sure that the disassembled heel will bear her weight, she rises again.

 She sees the camera first, but the well-concealed air vent is the thing that holds her attention.
 She pries the cover from the wall using the serrated edge of the handcuffs and the leg that hangs free.
 With more dexterity than anyone’s toes should have, she offsets the cover until it clatters to the floor.